foxBMS/foxbms-2/docs/tools/fox/etl/fox_etl.rst

 the configuration file for the table subcommand could look like

 .. literalinclude:: yml/table_one_one.yml
    :language: yaml
+   :start-after: start-include-in-docs
+   :end-before: stop-include-in-docs
    :caption: Configuration for table subcommand - One to One

 with the output parameter as path to a file.
 ``start_date`` defines the date in UTC format at which the CAN logging has